-The Company's risk management focuses on the major areas of credit risk, market risk, liquidity risk and operational risk.
-Risk management is carried out by the central risk management function of the Santander UK Group.
+The Company's risk management focuses on the major areas of credit risk, market risk and liquidity risk.
+Risk management is carried out by the central risk management function of the Santander UK group.
 Authority flows from the Santander UK plc Board to the Chief Executive Officer and from him to his direct reports.
 Delegation of authority is to individuals.
 Formal standing committees are maintained for effective management of oversight.